nanobyte-dev/nanobyte_os/README.md

 Then you must run `python3 -m pip install -r requirements.txt`

+Next, modify the configuration in `build_scripts/config.py`.
+The most important is the `toolchain='../.toolchains'` option which sets where the toolchain will be downloaded and built.
+The default option is in the directory above where the repo is cloned, in a .toolchains directory, but you will get an error if this directory doesn't exist.

 After that, run `scons toolchain`, this should download and build the required tools (binutils and GCC).
 If you encounter errors during this step, you might have to modify `scripts/setup_toolchain.sh` and try a different version of **binutils** and **gcc**.
 Using the same version as the one bundled with your distribution is your best bet.

 Finally, you should be able to run `scons`.
 Use `scons run` to test your OS using qemu.